nicolsc/smarteverything-hello-world/README.md

 ##Prerequisites
 ###SmartEverything
-Install the core Arduino libraries
+Install the core Arduino libraries:

 * Tools > Boards > Board Manager
 * Install the Arduino Zero core
 * Install the ASME core (filter=Partner)

 You should use the board type _Smart Everything FOX (Native USB)_